 - Get a fan – Using either a manual (paper) fan or a motorised hand-held fan can help to keep you cool if you’re in a hot or stressful environment and either can fit in a small bag.

 Do you use any of the above tricks to calm your rosacea?
-Do you have any other methods you would recommend to help rosacea flare ups?
+Do you have any other methods you would recommend to calm rosacea flare ups?
 Please leave them in the comments below!